The Ultimate Google Business Profile Checklist 2022

 Make sure to describe your services or products properly so that your customers know exactly what they get when they hire you.
 Be relevant and don’t add services you don’t actually offer.

-13. Decide which Google Business Profile highlights/Attributes work best
+13. Google Business Profile highlights and Attributes

 Highlights/Attributes in Google generally refer to amenities, extras, and features that are unique to your business.